Divy1211/AoE2DE_UGC_Guide/docs/general/xs/programmer.md

 1. Open the RM Script in a text editor
 2. At the very top, type `#includeXS "filename.xs"`.
 Here, `filename.xs` is the name of the file that you created above.
-3. You can call the functions in the XS Script anywhere in the RM Script.
+3. The `main();` function is automatically called when a map is generated using the RMS.
 4. To test, load the RMS in a single player (or multi player) lobby and start the game.
 5. It is recommended that you use a custom scenario to test XS Scripts, as it is easier to debug them in the editor.

-Now that you have set up an XS file with a `test` function inside, you can type code inside this function to do different things!
+Now that you have set up an XS file with a `main()` function inside, you can type code inside this function to do different things!
 We'll be walking through all of the different things that are known to be possible one by one:

 ## 3. Variables Data Types
 There are a total of 5 data types supported by XS, they are: